-DSE also counts with seven cross listed companies with Kenya Airways (DSE:KA), East African Breweries (DSE:EAB), Jubilee Holdings (JHL), Kenya Commercial Bank (DSE:KCB), National media group (DSE:NMG), and Uchumi Supermarket (DSE:USL) from Kenya; and Acacia Mining Group (DSE:ACA) from UK.
+DSE also counts with six cross listed companies: Kenya Airways (DSE:KA), East African Breweries (DSE:EABL), Jubilee Holdings (JHL), Kenya Commercial Bank (DSE:KCB), National Media Group (DSE:NMG), and Uchumi Supermarket (DSE:USL) from Kenya.

-These companies decided to cross list mainly due to earn a higher visibility and name recognition in the Sub Saharan region and for accessing potential investors in different markets for future plans to raise capital, as it was declared by the companies’ CEOs at the listing moment.
+These companies decided to cross list mainly to earn a higher visibility and name recognition in the Sub-Saharan region and to access potential investors in different markets for future plans to raise capital, as it was declared by the companies’ CEOs at the listing moment.